 Prehistoric animal sculptures, geological formations and lead mine on islands in lake, Crystal Palace Park SE19 - Bromley

-Sculptures of prehistoric animals with associated geological strata, constructed 1852 to 1855 for The Crystal Palace Company forming a unique display of prehistoric life as then understood, but now deteriorating significantly.
-Historic England is leading a project drawing on specialists to record and investigate underlying issues, working with key stakeholders including the Local Authority and Friends of Crystal Palace Dinosaurs, to develop conservation recommendations.
-The Local Authority has been awarded a Stage 1 pass for a National Lottery Heritage Fund grant to develop repair approaches.
+Sculptures of prehistoric animals with associated geological strata, constructed 1852-1855 for The Crystal Palace Company forming a unique display of prehistoric life as then understood, but now deteriorating significantly.
+Historic England led a project drawing on specialists to record and investigate underlying issues, along with key stakeholders including the Local Authority and Friends of Crystal Palace Dinosaurs, to develop conservation recommendations.
+The Local Authority has been awarded a major NLHF grant and planning permission has been granted to implement conservation-led repairs.

 Site Details